-During the next two months, if the weather is not too severe, the building envelope will be completed, the windows, doors and skylights will be installed and the heating system commissioned.
-Then work will proceed over the winter to complete the electrical wiring, hot and cold water lines, interior sound insulation, drywall, wood trim, cabinetwork, interior doors and floor finishes... all of these being completed in time for occupancy by April 2005.
+During the next two months, if the weather is not too severe, skylights will be installed and the heating system commissioned.
+Work will proceed over the winter to complete the electrical wiring, hot and cold water lines, interior sound insulation, drywall, wood trim, cabinetwork, interior doors and floor finishes... all of these being completed in time for occupancy by May 2005.